 To apply, you must be a currently enrolled, degree-seeking, undergraduate UW-Eau Claire student.
-You must be in good academic standing and have minimum cumulative GPA of 2.5.
+You need to be in good standing (academic, financial and conduct) and have a cumulative GPA of 2.5.
+You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman but must have sophomore standing when the program begins.

-USAC offers the following four courses each semester.
-You must take the three-credit "Society, Government, and Politics" class and the Twi langauge course is highly recommended.
+USAC offers the following semester courses.
+You must take the required USAC class and the Twi langauge course is highly recommended.
 As such, you will most likely take six credits of USAC courses.
 For full course descriptions, please visit the USAC page: http://usac.unr.edu/study-abroad-programs/ghana/accra/courses.

 U of Ghana Courses

 The University of Ghana-Legon is a comprehensive university; you can choose from classes across the university as long as you meet the pre-requisites.
-You can find course descriptions at http://www.ug.edu.gh/index1.php?linkid=814.
+You can find course descriptions by viewing the various departments offered at the university:

 1. Students should note that odd-numbered courses are typically offered in the fall semester and even-numbered courses Typically are offered in the spring semester.
 Courses ending with 00 are offered during both semesters.

 2. Students should be prepared to be somewhat flexible with regard to course selection since course offerings have been know to change with little prior notice.

 3. You will need to meet any pre-requisites a course may have.
 You are not allowed to take post-graduate courses.